roybailey/research-kotlin-springboot/rksb-api/rksb-api-blueprint/README.md

 This module contains the Flyway Database Migration schema DDLs and code to apply to a target database.

+It uses a custom migration table `blueprint-schema-history` and is enabled via a property `blueprints.flyway.enabled=true`

-It is kept outside Spring and only called by the code generator (in DEV to ensure code is generated against the target database state) and the manager service to apply the schema migration through all environments (UAT and PROD)
+Only called by the code generator (in DEV to ensure code is generated against the target database state) and by the manager service to apply the schema migration through all environments (UAT and PROD)

+NOTE: the schema files should be idempotent, meaning you can destroy the `blueprint-schema-history` table and re-run all the schema changes to arrive at the correct schema state without errors. e.g. use DROP IF EXISTS, then CREATE

 ## User Guide